dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 The Quality Manager shall contact (i.e., telephone, email, letter) the external source to acknowledge receipt of information within 5 working days.
 They shall understand the issue in detail from the source (to avoid any error in documenting the incident).
 They may decide to personally meet with the external source, depending on the gravity and seriousness of issue.

-In cases of complaints and observations, it may be against CIOSC (i.e., a system, procedure, or a person) or a CIOSC certified organization (client).
-For suggestions and opportunity for improvement, it is for CIOSC to study the suggestion/opportunity and decide on their appropriate treatment.
+In cases of complaints and observations, it may be against DGC (i.e., a system, procedure, or a person) or a DGC certified organization (client).
+For suggestions and opportunity for improvement, it is for DGC to study the suggestion/opportunity and decide on their appropriate treatment.

 All such incidents received by any means or by anyone shall be first recorded in the Incident Report form with the following details: